nmoroze/tclint/docs/configuration.md

 allow-aligned-sets = true
 # whether to require indenting of "namespace eval" blocks. defaults to true.
 indent-namespace-eval = false
+# whether to expect a single space (true) or no spaces (false) surrounding the contents of a braced expression or script argument.
+# defaults to false.
+spaces-in-braces = true
 ```

 ## Filesets